creative-workflow/rpi-docker-development/README.md

 2. Develop your raspberry app by using docker container with full access to the hardware.

-3. Build your rapsberry os image and deploy to sd card or simply pull the docker container on rspberry.
+3. Build your raspberry os image and deploy to sd card or simply pull the docker container on raspberry.

 ## Prepare your host